 Established in the spring of 1992, the Leadership and Service Awards celebrate the significant achievements of students, student organizations, faculty and staff for their contributions of leadership and service to Saint Louis University and the surrounding community.
 Individuals are encouraged to nominate a person or organization they believe exemplifies the above qualities.
 There are more than 15 award categories to choose from.
-Nominations will be reviewed by a committee of faculty and staff who will select the award recipients.
+Nominations are reviewed by a committee of faculty and staff who select the award recipients.

-Father Mario Ross, O.F.M. conv., Leadership and Service Award
+Father Mario Ross Leadership and Service Award

-Father Paul Reinert, S.J., Service Award
+Father Paul Reinert Service Award

-This award, named after Father Paul Reinert, S.J., former University president and chancellor emeritus, recognizes a graduating student who has achieved a well-rounded record of experience and made outstanding contributions to community service and involvements during his/her year(s) at Saint Louis University.
+This award, named after Father Paul Reinert, former University president and chancellor emeritus, recognizes a graduating student who has achieved a well-rounded record of experience and made outstanding contributions to community service and involvements during his/her time at Saint Louis University.
 This is one of Saint Louis University's top honors for student involvement.